ablyss74/docker_stuff/Readme.md

-# Various scripts to install docker containers and what-not
+### Various scripts to install and run docker containers on Clear Linux

-### DISCLAIMER
-### I'm new to docker so a lot of these instructions may break your system if you're not careful. :-)
+### DISCLAIMER I'm new to docker so a lot of these instructions may break your system if you're not careful. :-)